 - Run ads on channels like AdWords, Facebook, LinkedIn, etc.

 - Basic HTML and CSS

-- And many more concepts/techniques, like conversion rate optimization, Artifical Intelligence in marketing, webscraping, chatbots, API’s, etc.
+- And many more concepts/techniques, like conversion rate optimization, Artificial Intelligence in marketing, web scraping, chatbots, API’s, etc.

 Famous growth hacking examples

 The examples below are a few of the best-known growth hacks.